workhorsy/py-cpuinfo/README.md

 Requires Python 2.6 to 3.x

-Runs on Linux, Unix, and Windows XP, Vista, and 7
+Runs on Linux, and Unix x86_32 and x86_64.

-Currently only works on x86_32
+Windows support is comming soon.

-Alternate aproaches, and why the do not work
+Alternate aproaches, and why they were not used
 -----

 __Windows __cpuinfo__: This is a special function of the MSVC compiler, and would